mwanggh/An-Exploration-Enhanced-Search-Algorithm-for-Robot-Indoor-Source-Searching/README.md

 The source code will be uploaded after the paper is accepted.

+Robot simulations were conducted using the [Gazebo](https://gazebosim.org/home) simulation environment on the [ROS](https://www.ros.org/) platform.
+The source search is performed by the [TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/) Burger robot, equipped with a single-line lidar, MOX concentration sensor, and anemometer.

 ## Dataset

 Access the datasets via the links below: